nilamroy2/Aircraft_Crash_Analysis/README.md

 * Keggle.com/aircrash-data

 ## Part 2- Data Analysis
-After successfully collecting the data we imported it in jupyter notebook.We have done Data cleaning and date formating in jupyter notebook.Finally we load it in a Postgres Database.
+After successfully collecting the data we imported it to jupyter notebook.We have done Data cleaning and date formating in jupyter notebook.Created corresponding tables in PostgreSQL.
+Then converted the csv data into dataframes and used SQLAlchemy to insert data into PostgreSQL Database.
+Used Flask to create various routes to get data from the database in JSON format.

 ## Part 3- Data Visualization
-For Data Visualization part we created one Bar Plot which will show the year wise crash data with total number of fetalities.
+For Data Visualization part we created a Bar Plot which shows the year wise crash data with total number of incidents per year.

 ![2-BasicMap](Images/crash20Years.png)

-We have also daynamically loaded data from Flask server and collected the JSON data for every 20 years and ploted it in a bar chart as shown in below figure.
+We have also daynamically queried the postgreSQL database and retreived data from Flask server in JSON format for every 20 years ( the year range is selected from a drop down list) and plotted it in a bar chart as shown in below figure.

 ![2-BasicMap](Images/Crash_Dynamic.png)

-We have created a word-cloud map using javascript library where we are analysing what is the most frequent cause of the accidents.Our word size is varying acoording to the number of crash happened due to the same reason.
+We have created a word-cloud map using javascript library where we are analysing what is the most frequent cause of the accidents.
+The size of the displayed word in the word-cloud is based on the frequency of the word occured.
+The size of the word will allow us to visually understand the most frequent reasons for the cause of airplane accidents.

 ![2-BasicMap](Images/wordcount.png)